beachviking/siddump-go/README.md

 Feel free to come with suggestions for improvements.

-For the 6502 chip emulation, I did not go with the original code but rather used an existing Go library found here: https://github.com/beevik/go6502
+For the 6502 chip emulation, I did not recreate this but rather used an existing Go library found here: https://github.com/beevik/go6502

 Thanks to the author for providing this, seems to work nicely!